- Publisher: Cambridge University Press

-Following the end of apartheid in 1994, the ANC government placed education at the centre of its plans to build a non-racial and more equitable society.
-Yet, by the 2010s a wave of student protests voiced demands for decolonisation decolonised and affordable education.
-By following families and schools in Durban for nearly a decade, Mark Hunter sheds new light on South Africa's political transition and the global phenomenon of education marketiszation.
-He rejects simple descriptions of the country's move from '“race to class apartheid'” and reveals how '“white'” phenotypic traits like skin colour retain value in the schooling system even as the multiracial middle class embraces prestigious linguistic and embodied practices the book calls '“white tone'”.
-By illuminating the actions and choices of both white and black parents, Hunter provides a unique view on race, class and gender in a country emerging from a notoriousthat had the most institutionalized form system of institutionalised racism in the world.
+Following the end of apartheid in 1994, the ANC government placed education at the centre of its plans to build a nonracial and more equitable society.
+Yet, by the 2010s a wave of student protests voiced demands for decolonised and affordable education.
+By following families and schools in Durban for nearly a decade, Mark Hunter sheds new light on South Africa's political transition and the global phenomenon of education marketisation.
+He rejects simple descriptions of the country's move from 'race to class apartheid' and reveals how 'white' phenotypic traits like skin colour retain value in the schooling system even as the multiracial middle class embraces prestigious linguistic and embodied practices the book calls 'white tone'.
+By illuminating the actions and choices of both white and black parents, Hunter provides a unique view on race, class and gender in a country emerging from a notorious system of institutionalised racism.

 Aslam Fataar - Universiteit Stellenbosch, South Africa and former President of the South African Education Research Association

 Shireen Hassim - University of the Witwatersrand, Johannesburg